FiveTechSoft/mod_harbour/linux/readme.md

 Copy **apache.prg** to src/rtl and modify Makefile to add it in PRG_SOURCES section

+If you want to have sources line numbers do this before calling make:

+export HB_USER_PRGFLAGS=-l-

 Correct libharbour.so.3.2.0 size should be around 6.262.832

 **1. It has been built using the Windows 10 bash:**